SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

 M359.889-0.093, known colloquially as the 20 \kms\ cloud, is located 10\arcmin\ in projection from Sgr A$\rm^{*}$ to the Southwest as shown in Figure \ref{fig:LIC_anno}.
 A zoom-in view of the 20 \kms\ cloud is shown in Figure \ref{fig:20kms}.
 The orange arrow in Figure \ref{fig:20kms} indicates the direction to Sgr A$\rm^*$.

 Our SOFIA/HAWC+ observations yield $\rm\sim$100 distinct pseudovectors that span the full extent of the 20 \kms\ cloud.
 The field within the cloud is predominantly oriented parallel to the Galactic plane.
-The field within the cloud is seemingly preserved above and below the cloud in Galactic latitude, being also largely oriented parallel to the Galactic plane.
+The field above and below the cloud in Galactic latitude is also largely oriented parallel to the Galactic plane.

-The core of the 20 \kms\ cloud is comprised of a set of filamentary structures in the dust continuum that appear to merge at $l$=359.867\degree, $b$=-0.083\degree.
+The core of the 20 \kms\ cloud is comprised of a set of filamentary structures in the dust continuum that appear to coalesce at the brightest 250 \micron\ clump in the cloud, located at $l$=359.867\degree, $b$=-0.083\degree.
 At this location we observe low fractional polarization values ($\ll$1\%), suggesting that depolarization in this region may be present.
-This depolarization could be caused by the overlapping of field directions along our line-of-sight from these multiple filamentary structures.
+This depolarization could be caused by the overlapping of field orientations along our line-of-sight from these multiple filamentary structures.
 Alternative explanations for depolarization in this region could be caused by loss of grain alignment in the densest regions of the cloud or multiple field components within the size of our beam.
 Depolarization in these denser regions has been observed in several of CMZ clouds including Sgr B2 and Dust Ridge cloud E/F \citepalias{Butterfield2023}.
 Previous studies using combined SMA and VLA observations find that the star formation of the 20 \kms\ cloud is likely in an early evolutionary stage \citep{Lu2015}.
-Sgr B2 and the Dust Ridge cloud E/F, which also show depolarization in their cores show signs of early and on-going star formation - indicating that the 20 \kms\ cloud may be at a similar evolutionary state.
+Sgr B2 and the Dust Ridge cloud E/F, which also show depolarization in their cores show signs of early and on-going star formation - indicating that the 20 \kms\ cloud may be at a similar evolutionary stage.